 Average Monthly Costs of Living in Argentina (USD)

-Due to inflation, prices can fluctuate quickly in Argentina.
-“Average cost” accuracy may vary widely.
+Due to inflation, prices in Argentina can fluctuate quickly.
+The accuracy of “average cost” may vary significantly.

 1 Bedroom Apartment: | $300 to $700+ |